-Details of how places have been allocated for September 2019 are available to view on the how school places were allocated in previous years webpage.
+Details of how places have been allocated for September 2020 will be available to view on the how school places were allocated in previous years webpage, after the allocation.

 As some families decline their offer of a school place, vacancies are created and will be filled from each school's waiting list.
 Offer letters are issued by the child's home local authority and at this time any preferences lower down on the parent's list are withdrawn, unless offers have already been made for those.
 So there may be occasions when a child receives more than one offer.
 If multiple offers are made, we work quickly to resolve them, to free up places for other children.

 Your child's position on a waiting list can go down as well as up.
 This is because other children who have greater priority against the school's admission criteria may be added to the list (for example, a child who moves into the area).

 If you have moved since originally applying and your child is ranked on the waiting list according to distance, then your new address will usually be used to determine your child's place on the waiting list.
 However you must make sure you tell the admission authority for the school that you have moved address.
 If you are unsure which address is being used, please check with the admission authority for the school.